 The sticker price for drug rehab can be expensive, especially if you need intensive, long-term treatment help.
 While treatment costs do run high, most anyone has access to payment assistance options.

-- Sliding-fee scales offered by drug treatment programs
+- Sliding-fee scales offered by drug rehab centers

 - Free or low cost rehab programs